Stopping Times of Boundaries: Relaxation and Continuity: Continuity of the value functional

 The continuity result in \cref{thm:unifcontV} only applies when boundaries are close in the $L^{\infty}$ sense.
 Although reasonable for continuous boundaries, this condition is typically too restrictive for semicontinuous boundaries.
-We therefore introduce a weaker topology.
+We therefore introduce a weaker topology {\rr{induced by the following metric. \begin{definition} Given $f,g: \calE\to \R$, the \textit{relaxed $L^{\infty}$ metric} is defined as $\frakm(f,g):= \frakm_d(f,g)+\frakm_d(g,f)$, where